Counseling Degrees & Licenses in Wisconsin

 • Complete 3,000 hours of post-graduate supervised work experience.
 Of those, 1,000 hours must be face-to-face contact.
 If the candidate has earned a doctorate, only 1,000 hours are required.
 There must be one hour of supervision per week.

 Both LPC and trainee licenses must be renewed biennially in Wisconsin.
-Renewals are due by February 28th of odd-numbered years and cost $60.
+Renewals are due by February 28th of odd-numbered years and cost a fee.

 Thirty continuing education credit hours are required for every renewal cycle.
 Four of the 30 hours must be in ethics.